GoldLink: Early life

-Mac Miller comments
+Controversy

-On November 26, 2019, GoldLink wrote a post on Instagram that outlined both his appreciation for Pittsburgh rapper Mac Miller, who died of an accidental overdose in 2018, and his belief the late star intentionally cribbed the sound of And After That, We Didn't Talk for Miller's album The Divine Feminine.
-GoldLink claimed he showed Miller his album while they were on tour together for Miller's previous album GO:OD AM and wrote the rapper loved it and had him play it for the whole touring crew.
-GoldLink pointed to similarities in the albums' structure and use of singer Anderson .Paak for a lead single.
-Paak responded in an Instagram post of his own, slamming GoldLink for having a "God Complex" and being disrespectful in the wake of their friend's death.
-On November 28, 2019, GoldLink spoke on the war of words at a concert in Hamburg, Germany, focusing on the love he expressed in the post for Miller and emphasizing he never accused the deceased rapper of stealing or copying.
+On November 26, 2019, Carlos wrote a post on Instagram that outlined both his appreciation for American rapper Mac Miller, who died of an accidental overdose in 2018, and his belief that Miller intentionally took the sound of And After That, We Didn't Talk for his album The Divine Feminine (2016).
+Carlos claimed he showed Miller his album while they were on tour together for Miller's previous album, GO:OD AM (2015), and that the rapper loved it and had him play it for the touring crew.
+Carlos pointed to similarities in both albums’ structures and the use of American singer Anderson .Paak for the lead singles.
+Paak responded in an Instagram post of his own, criticizing Carlos for having a "God Complex" and being disrespectful regarding Miller's death.
+On November 28, Carlos spoke about the post at a concert in Hamburg, Germany, focusing on the love he expressed for Miller and stated that he never accused him of stealing.